Which Visualization for Which Data?

 Three years ago, for the 15th anniversary of this blog, I moved from WordPress to Hugo.
 Super-fast pages, everything in R, actually a cool thing.
 But in reality, it wasn’t that great.
 I always needed an R environment, which I didn’t always have.
 Git drove me crazy at times.
 And some problems were just impossible to troubleshoot.
 So now I’ve moved back again.
 Maybe the rankings will return as well, which I lost after the move.

-Artificial Intelligence, Machine Learning, Data Science, Data Mining, and Statistics… what is the difference?
+Artificial Intelligence (AI), Large Language Models (LLMs), Data Science, Machine Learning, Data Mining, and Statistics: What’s the difference?

 Artificial Intelligence (AI)